Prakhar6/Graphene-Segmentation-Project/README.md

 #### <ins> Training Loop </ins>

-This model is then trained for 20 epochs over thr training dataset:
+This model is then trained for 20 epochs over the training dataset:
 - The model outputs logits (output = model(imgs)['out'])
 - Loss is computed pixel-wise between logits and true mask
 - Backpropagation updates model weights